IBM/dbb-git-migration-modeler/README.md

 The Migration-Modeler is equipped with a script to recreate the applications' Application Descriptor files which reside in Git repositories.
 The refresh of the Application Descriptor files must occur on the entire code base like the on initial assessment process.

-[The Refresh Application Descriptor script (./5-refreshApplicationDescriptors.sh)](./5-refreshApplicationDescriptors.sh) facilitates the refresh process by rescanning the source code, initializing new or resetting the Application Descriptor files, and performing the assessment phase for all applications.
+The [Refresh Application Descriptor script (5-refreshApplicationDescriptors.sh)](./src/scripts/5-refreshApplicationDescriptors.sh) facilitates the refresh process by rescanning the source code, initializing new or resetting the Application Descriptor files, and performing the assessment phase for all applications.

-The script calls three groovy scripts ([scanApplications.groovy](./scanApplications.sh), [recreateApplicationDescriptor.groovy](./recreateApplicationDescriptor.groovy) and [assessUsage.groovy](./assessUsage.groovy)) to scan the files of the applications using the DBB Scanner, initialize Application Descriptor files based on the files present in the working directories, and assess how Include Files and Programs are used across the applications landscape:
+The script calls three groovy scripts ([scanApplication.groovy](./src/groovy/scanApplication.groovy), [recreateApplicationDescriptor.groovy](./src/groovy/recreateApplicationDescriptor.groovy) and [assessUsage.groovy](./src/groovy/assessUsage.groovy)) to scan the files of the applications using the DBB Scanner, initialize Application Descriptor files based on the files present in the working directories, and assess how Include Files and Programs are used across the applications landscape:

    * For the scanning phase, the script iterates through the files located within the work directory.
    It uses the DBB Scanner to understand the dependencies for each artifact.